Direct Payments in Birmingham

 alcohol.
 A social care worker can give you advice about

-restrictions on what a direct payment can be used to buy, including
+what a direct payment can be used to buy, including long-term care

-long-term care in a care home and buying services from a local
+in a care home and buying services from a local authority.

-authority.
-For a full list of what you can and cannot buy
+For a full list of what you can and cannot buy with a direct

 People who need long-term care in a care home or choose to have